If you want a quick and easy ramble through the heart of Yorkshire, these short walks promise beautiful countryside in spades.

-You can see a sliver of the Peak District with one of the best short walks in Yorkshire.
+You can see a sliver of the Yorkshire part of the Peak District with one of the best short walks in Yorkshire.
 It’s a small, but rewarding 4.3-mile breeze around Agden Reservoir that kicks off with a beautiful walk from High Bradfield with views across the top edge of the Peaks.
 You’ll walk out towards the bright blue water of the reservoir and pass through Agden Wood, Bailey Hill and Rocher Edge.
-When you head back to the start, pop in to The Plough, a proper country pub with a massive beer garden perfect for sunny days.
+There are a few landmarks to pay attention to on your way – the low peat moorland of Black peak and a 12th-century motte and bailey castle.

 The walk starts at Bradfield Village Fellowship Cricket Club, Cricket Pavillion, Low Bradfield, Sheffield, South Yorkshire, S6 6LB.
 Check out the route.

 Yorkshire is home to a stunning coastline, so why not take a wander along it while passing one of its most famous landmarks, the ruins of Whitby Abbey?
 This 4.5-mile walk takes you from the town and up towards the abbey made famous in Peter Cushing’s Dracula, before you head along the coast via The Cleveland Way to Saltwick Bay where the views out to sea will take your breath away.
 Once you reach the old lighthouse at the top of the cliff, pause to enjoy the views and then head back to the start into Whitby.

 The walk starts at Whitby, Abbey Lane, North Yorkshire, YO22 4JT.
 Check out the route.